RihanNasar/gwen-finetuning/README.md

 ## Reproducibility notes

-If you regenerate this dataset, the exact questions will differ because:
+If this dataset is regenerated, the exact questions will differ because:

 1. Random sampling of people from the knowledge base
 2. Random year/decade selection for temporal queries